Endometrial biopsy is the removal of a small piece of tissue from the lining of the uterus (endometrium) for examination.

 How is the Test Performed?

-The cervix is cleaned with an antiseptic liquid and then grasped with an instrument (tenaculum) to hold the uterus steady.
-A device called a cervical dilator may be needed to stretch the cervical canal if there is tightness (stenosis).
-Then a small, hollow plastic tube is gently passed into the uterine cavity.
+- The cervix may then be gently grasped with an instrument to hold the uterus steady.
+Another instrument may be needed to gently stretch the cervical opening if there is tightness.

 Preparation for the Test

 - Tell your health care provider about all the medicines you take.
 These include blood thinners such as warfarin, clopidigrel, and aspirin.

 - You may be asked to have a test to check if you are pregnant.